Krishna-Thombare/My-Tweets/README.md

 ## 📌**Overview:**
 My Tweets is a full-stack Django-based web application that allows users to create, manage, and share tweets with image uploads.
 The platform features user authentication, tweet exploration, profile management, tweet search functionality, and an iframe-based modal system for seamless interactions.
 It integrates
-Cloudinary for cloud-based media storage and Aiven Cloud for scalable MySQL database hosting.
+Cloudinary for cloud-based media storage and Aiven Cloud for scalable PostgreSQL database hosting.

 ## ✨ **Features:**
 1. User registration with unique @handle, profile photo, city and country.